 - Make charts or graphs using bold colors to help retain what you study

-- Use post-its and keep them in plain view to help you remember specific content you’re having a tough time with memorizing
+- Use post-its and keep them in plain view to help you remember specific content you’re having a tough time memorizing

 6. Take Regular Breaks

 Taking breaks while studying med school is crucial to avoid burnout and stress.
 You need to rest your eyes, so they do not become strained.
 Relax your hands and clear your mind.
 For every 50 minutes, you study, take a 10-minute break.
-Get up and walk around, get a drink of water.
+Get up and walk around, and get a drink of water.
 These breaks help you continue to study and stay on task.